Here are 10 things you need to know before buying home insurance.

 Buildings insurance covers the fabric of the building, as well as any permanent fixtures and built-in appliances.
 Contents insurance covers your belongings, including furniture, clothes and electrical items.

-If you’re a homeowner, then you should take out both types of cover – and some insurers offer discounted rates for combined buildings and contents policies.
+If you’re a homeowner, you should take out both types of cover – and some insurers offer discounted rates for combined buildings and contents policies.
 If you live in rented accommodation, the buildings insurance should be covered by your landlord.

 2. What does buildings insurance cover?

 Buildings insurance usually covers you against damage to your property from the following:

 - Impact from vehicles (including objects falling from aircraft)

 3. What does contents insurance cover?